gotohellmann/ICTester/README.md

   library could help.

 - SD Card Error:
   The chipdb.txt couldn't be read.
-Either the file is corrupt (copy it again), the card to big or an older SPI library interfers with the the TFT Touch Display shield.
-If this is the case, install the SD_patched Library from this repository above
+Either the file is corrupt (copy it again),  the card formated with the wrong filesystem (format it with FAT), the card to big (best 4GB or below) or an older SPI library interfers with the the TFT Touch Display shield.
+If this is the case, install the SD_patched Library from this repository above.

+### Help needed!

+- I do not have all possible TTL 74** or CMOS 4*** ICs here for testing.
+So if you'll find one, that shows up as "*** not found" consider sending it in or add it to the chipdb.txt and test it.
+The format is pretty straight forward.